Table of Contents

 New employees are a tremendous asset to any organization and they are a critical investment in achieving the company’s vision, mission, and goals.
-Long term retention of any new employee starts at recruitment and while the employee joins the team.
-This article shows you how to craft welcome email campaigns that graciously accept new employees into your organization and kick start employee engagement.
+Long-term retention of any new employee starts at recruitment and while the employee joins the team.
+This article shows you how to write a welcome email to new employees, graciously accept them into your organization, and kick-starting employee engagement from the start.

 Welcome emails help start off healthy employee-employer relationships by showing employees that you care.
-Great welcome emails go beyond thanking someone for joining and gives them very useful information and keeps the ‘new-joiner’ motivation high, by getting them excited about joining you.
+Great welcome emails go beyond thanking someone for joining and give them very useful information and keep the ‘new-joiner’ motivation high, by getting them excited about joining you.

 While the onboarding process is a critical point in the talent lifecycle, and amongst which the first day plays the most important role out of the induction phase.
 Bersin by Deloitte’s industry study gives a tab on this impact in numbers:

-- 4% of new hired employees leave a job after a disastrous first day.
+4% of new hire employees leave a job after a disastrous first day.

-A great welcome email bridges the gap between the candidate's pre-conceptions of the organization (good or bad) and the reality the organization wants them to believe.
+A great welcome email to new employees bridges the gap between the candidate's pre-conceptions of the organization (good or bad) and the reality the organization wants them to believe.
 These emails even act as a catalyst for employee satisfaction and retention.